 More than 30 years of relentless experience have garnered Brennan a solid reputation as a player, composer and arranger of contemporary classical, jazz, folk and world music — always exploring, always open to new ideas, Brennan’s talents resist classification.
 Geoff Chapman of the Toronto Star says: “Brennan … is a central figure in this country’s music.”

 Brennan was named the Newfoundland and Labrador Arts Council Artist of the Year for 2006.
-He directs the Memorial University Jazz Ensemble and Gamelan Sagara Asih (the Memorial University Gamelan Ensemble).
+He directs the Memorial University Wind Ensemble and Gamelan Sagara Asih (the Memorial University Gamelan Ensemble).